mzazon/awesome-cloud-projects/aws/iot-security-monitoring/iot-security-monitoring.md

    echo "✅ Created scheduled weekly audit task"
    ```

    The scheduled audit will run every Monday, systematically checking for certificate issues, policy vulnerabilities, and configuration problems.
-Results are automatically sent to your configured SNS topic, enabling prompt remediation of discovered issues.
+Results are automatically sent to your configured SNS topic, enabling prompt remediation of discovered issues and maintaining security compliance.

 6. **Configure CloudWatch Alarms for Security Metrics**:

    CloudWatch alarms provide real-time alerting capabilities that complement Device Defender's built-in notifications.
-This creates a multi-layered alerting system that ensures security teams are immediately notified when violations occur, enabling rapid incident response.
+This creates a multi-layered alerting system that ensures security teams are immediately notified when violations occur, enabling rapid incident response and threat mitigation.

    ```bash
    # Create CloudWatch alarm for violation events